 MOD CAN/16A21A8/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
 The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+Resolution [CAN-A7(H)-SATHOP] (WRC-15) shall apply.
+(WRC-15)

 Reasons: In order to require administrations using an in-orbit satellite to BiU frequency assignments to submit additional information at the time the BiU is confirmed and to have this information published by the Bureau in accordance with the new Resolution [CAN-A7(H)-SATHOP] (WRC-15).